How To Stop Cats From Scooting On The Rug: 12 Steps - WikiHow

 |Show more |Show less X

 This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
 She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years.
 There are 8 references cited in this article, which can be found at the bottom of the page.
-This article has been viewed 70,876 times.
+This article has been viewed 71,250 times.

 Scooting on the rug is not normal behavior for a cat.
 Although scooting has several causes, it most commonly indicates a problem with the anal glands, which are two small glands that empty when a cat defecates.
 Sometimes, these anal glands do not empty properly or become diseased, causing discomfort and eventual scooting to relieve the discomfort.
 To stop your cat from scooting on the rug, take your cat to your vet for treatment.